neulab/compare-mt/README.md

 ### Significance Tests

-The script allows you to perform statistical significance tests for scores based on bootstrap resampling.
-You can set the number of samplings manually.
+The script allows you to perform statistical significance tests for scores based on [bootstrap resampling](https://aclanthology.org/W04-3250.pdf).
+You can set the number of samples manually.
 Here is an example using the example data:

 ```bash
 compare-mt example/ted.ref.eng example/ted.sys1.eng example/ted.sys2.eng --compare_scores score_type=bleu,bootstrap=1000,prob_thresh=0.05
 ```

+One important thing to note is that bootrap resampling as implemented in compare-mt only tests for variance due to data sampling, approximately answering the question ``if I ran the same system on a different, similarly sampled dataset, would I be likely to get the same result?''.
+It does not say anything about whether a system will perform better on another dataset in a different domain, and it [does not control for training-time factors](https://aclanthology.org/P11-2031/) such as selection of the random seed, so it cannot say if another training run of the same model would yield the same result.

 ### Using Training Set Frequency